 On January 28, 2023, Howell Farm will host an Ice Harvest.
+A 2024 date has not yet been set.
 At this event, visitors can learn about tools used for ice harvesting and help haul ice blocks to the ice house.
 Kids can make an ice candle craft to take home.
 Visitors can also chip ice to make ice cream and there will be ice cream samples to try.

-If you cannot attend the big ice harvest there are Howell Farm Ice Harvest Weekday Sessions for $10 per person on January 24, 2023 from 10 am to noon and on February 1, 2023 from 10 am to noon.
+If you cannot attend the big ice harvest we expect the Howell Farm Ice Harvest Weekday Sessions will return for 2024.
+The 2024 dates have not yet been set.
 People must register online beforehand.
 In this class, kids can harvest the ice by using simple machines, churn and taste some ice cream and visit the animals.

 See live ice sculpting at a NJ Fire & Ice Festival